-Many countries have had famous war animals, one remembered in Great Britain this year was Antis, an Alsatian belonging to Czech airman Václav Robert Bozděch.
-60 years ago, in 1949, the animal was awarded the PDSA Dickin medal, the eqivalent of the Victoria Cross, for bravery and outstanding service during World War II.
+Many countries have had famous war animals, one remembered in Great Britain is Antis, an Alsatian belonging to Czech airman Václav Robert Bozděch.
+More than 60 years ago, in 1949, the animal was awarded the PDSA Dickin medal, the animals’ Victoria Cross, for bravery and outstanding service during World War II.
 The dog and his owner, part of a six-man crew, flew more than 30 bombing missions over occupied Europe and Nazi Germany, evading formidable German defences, always lucky to make it back.
 As his and his owner’s fame grew, Antis went from being a valued mascot for his crew, to a symbol of courage for all in the RAF.

-March 15th, 1939, German troops entered Czechoslovakia, and Hitler proclaimed Bohemia and Moravia a Nazi protectorate.
+March 15th, 1939, German troops entered Czechoslovakia, and Hitler proclaimed Bohemia and Moravia a Nazi protectorate, reducing the country to a rump state.
 Many in the Czech air force began fleeing the country with a common purpose: to serve abroad; among them was 27-year-old Czech airman Václav Bozděch.
 Like many of his compatriots, he escaped first to Poland, then to France, where he served in the Foreign Legion, and later as a flyer.
 It was on one of his missions over France that he found the dog.
 The moment is described in Freedom in the Air - A Czech Flyer & his Aircrew Dog, by author Hamish Ross.
 On a line from Glasgow this week the author told me there two version of the story.

 “The earliest version is from a British newspaper of 1942 saying that Bozděch’s plane went down in no man’s land in March 1940.
 According to the paper, the airman found the puppy in an abandoned farmhouse which had been recently deserted.
 And he took him.
 The second version was in Czech, in Rozlet published in 1945: it said Bozděch bought the puppy from a farmer.
 We don’t really know which version is correct, but certainly the bonding between the two seems to suggest it was something more dramatic than just getting him from a farmer.
 Bozděch himself subscribed to the earlier version.”